 Thanks to your article, we found that we had nearly £150 of unclaimed Tesco vouchers!
 We have already used them to double the vouchers value online, incredibly useful for Christmas.

 Make yourself £1,000s better off in just one day

 It's likely you'll be living off less cash than you had before in retirement, so it's crucial to make sure you're budgeting correctly.
 First, use the free Budget Planner tool and guide to help work out exactly where your cash is going.

 Next, give yourself a full Money Makeover.
 This guide overhauls your finances, taking you through everything you can cut costs on, from debts to utilities.
-It'll take time to work through, but it's time well invested – some end up thousands better off in a single day.
+It'll take time to do, but it's time well invested – some end up £1,000s better off in a single day.

 If you still find it difficult to keep cash in your pocket, see the Stop Spending guide.

 A clarion call to silver savers – with interest rates at horrendous lows, the only way to get a decent amount is to treat your savings a bit like a job.
 You need to put the time in to maintain the best rates, especially if you want to live off the interest.

 Forget old logic – debts cost more than savings earn

 This quick tip will drastically improve the health of your finances.
 If you've both debts and savings you're seriously overspending.
 Debts usually cost more than savings earn.

 So pay off your debts before you start to save and you should be better off in the long run.
 Full info on how this works in Pay Off Debts With Savings.